Grants & Scholarships in Botany

-To apply next year, you will complete the ANPS 2014 Scholarship Application Cover Sheet and send it together with a Project Proposal and a letter explaining how this project relates to the applicant’s educational interests and possible career goals.
+To apply for the 2015 award, you will complete the ANPS 2015 Scholarship Application Cover Sheet and send it together with a Project Proposal and a letter explaining how this project relates to the applicant’s educational interests and possible career goals.
 The Proposal should include objectives, methods, budget, time frame (with specific dates), and significance of the project.
 Also, include a letter of recommendation from the appropriate instructors or field supervisors.
 Please include the letter(s) of recommendation in your application packet – do not have them sent separately.
 Students applying for a research grant will not be eligible for a scholarship in the same calendar year.
 Students will be eligible for only one research grant per academic classification (i.e. bachelor’s student, master’s student, Ph.D. student).

 At the conclusion of the project, grant recipients should submit a Project Summary to the Committee.
 This relatively brief summary should include general information about the project and results, as well as a note on the significance and implication of the study.
 The summary will be printed in the Society’s newsletter, Claytonia, and posted on the Society’s website.
 The applicant is also strongly encouraged to attend a spring or fall Arkansas Native Plant Society General Meeting to present the results of the project to the general membership.
 To make arrangements, contact the Committee Chair.

-All application materials were submitted by 1 April 2013 to:
+All application materials need to be submitted by 1 April 2015 to: